 The biggest hurdle someone will have to face, other than the price, will be the much lower range that the I-Pace offers.
 With only a 234 mile range, it might be hard for some people to stomach the high price.

 The following electric crossovers are ones that might be a stretch to call true Tesla Model Y alternatives/competitors or we simply do not have enough information about them to make any meaningful comparisons at this point.

 Kia Soul EV

-The new Kia Soul EV is getting a much needed refresh for 2019 with a 64 kWh battery and 243 mile range.
+Thankfully a new Kia Soul EV received a much-needed refresh in 2019 with a 64 kWh battery and 243 mile range.
 The charger is rated at 100 kW but if history repeats itself, it will be software limited to 70 kW.
 That’s nowhere near Tesla’s charge speeds but much higher than others in the field.
 Its new estimated base price is near $35,000 but its availability is set for just a handful of states.
 You’ll have to visit CA, CT, GA, HI, MD, NJ, NY, OR, RI, TX, VT, or WA if you want to purchase a Kia Soul EV.

 While many find the design of the Kia Soul to be a bit too much in terms of style, Kia has sold over 1 million of these vehicles.
 Electrifying such a popular vehicle is sure to bring traction towards the overall electric car market.